blueskyfish/heringsfish-cli/website/content/plugins/plugin-start-server.md

-title: Heringsfish - Plugin "Remove Domain"
+title: Heringsfish - Plugin "Start Server"
 ---

 <span class="fa fa-plug fa-4x"></span>

-# Plugin "Remove Domain"
+# Plugin "Start Server"

-> This section describes the remove and delete of the domain.
+> This section describes the starting of the application server with the domain.

-## Description

-Remove and delete the domain on the application server.

 ## Requirement in the config file